DynamoDS/DynamoPrimer/03_Anatomy-of-a-Dynamo-Definition/3-2_dynamo_libraries.md

 7. File Path

 ####3.3.2.2.
 Watch
 The Watch Nodes are essential to managing the data that is flowing through your Visual Program.
-While you can view the result of a Node through the Node data preview, you may want to keep in revealed in a **Watch** Node or see the geometry results through a **Watch3D** Node.
+While you can view the result of a Node through the Node data preview, you may want to keep it revealed in a **Watch** Node or see the geometry results through a **Watch3D** Node.
 Both of these are found in the View Category in the Core Library.

 > Tip: Occasionally the 3D Preview can be distracting when your Visual Program contains a lot of Nodes.
 Consider unchecking the Showing Background Preview option in the Settings Menu and using a Watch3D Node to preview your geometry.

 ![Watch and Watch3D](images/3-3/04-WatchNodes.png)

-> 1. Watch - Note that when you select an item in teh Watch Node it will be tagged in the Watch3D and 3D Previews
+> 1. Watch - Note that when you select an item in the Watch Node it will be tagged in the Watch3D and 3D Previews
-2. Watch3D - Grab the bottom right grip to resize and navigate with you mouse the same way you would in the 3D Preview
+2. Watch3D - Grab the bottom right grip to resize and navigate with your mouse the same way you would in the 3D Preview

 ####3.3.2.3.
 Code Block
 **Code Block** Nodes can be used to define a block of code with lines separated by semi-colons.
 This can be as simple as ```X/Y```.
 We can also use Code Blocks as a short cut to defining a Number Input or call to another Node's functionality.
 The syntax to do so follows the Naming Convention of the **Dynamo textual language** in **Section 3.2.3**.
 Let's try to make a Circle with this shortcut: